lucshi/test/README.md

 Subscription model
 -------------------------
 The micro service model is also referred as monitor model.
-One WASM app acts as the event broadcastor.
+One WASM app acts as the event broadcaster.
 It broadcast events to WASM apps or host/cloud apps to notify their subscribed events occur.
 <img src="./pics/sub.PNG" width="60%" height="60%">

-Below is the sample code for pub WASM app which utilized a timer to repeatly publish an overheat event to the subcriber apps.
+Below is the sample code for pub WASM app which utilized a timer to repeat publish an overheat event to the subscriber apps.
 Subscriber apps receive the events immediately.

 ``` C
 void on_init()